 Make sure your boots fit correctly.
 Not too loose or too tight.
-If your boots are too tight, blood circulation will be reduced causing your feet to become cold, especially when you are not moving.
-This often happens when hikers use their three-season hiking boots with thicker wool socks or layer socks with sock liners.
+If your boots are too tight-blood circulation will be reduced causing your feet to become cold, especially when you are not moving.
+Overly-tight boots often occur when hikers use their three-season hiking boots with thicker wool socks or layer socks with sock liners.

 When you select hiking boots, the boots need to be slightly loose.
 Here are some tips for getting the right fitting winter boots:

 - Wear the type of socks you will hike in when trying on new boots.
 To reduce blisters and add warmth, use a layered sock approach.
 Use a thin liner sock and a thick wool outer sock.
 If the boot is too tight with layered socks, try wider size boots or go up a size or both.
 For hiking, layering socks is a better method of adding warmth than using heavy boots with boot liners.
 Boot liners work better for mountain climbing when your feet are often stationary.
 When hiking, boot liners are too insulated causing the feet to get wet from sweat.